 Why Do I Bother?
 I should just automatically link to Robert Lane Greene's column in TNR.
 It's always sharp, always unconventional.
-In this article he proposes the possibility that other countries in the coalition could help us most by pulling their troops out of Iraq.
+In this article he proposes the possibility that other countries in the coalition could help us most by

 The massive American assault on Fallujah after four American contractors were killed there made clear that violence against Americans will carry a heavy price.
 It is difficult to imagine any of the foreign troop contingents in Iraq responding the same way.
 In most cases, there simply isn't the political will from home governments.
 Plus, their deployments are generally small, relatively lightly armed forces sent as symbolic political commitments; they were never intended for heavy fighting.